rixx/books.rixx.de/src/reviews/franz-kafka/the-trial.md

   - 2008-03-01
   did_not_finish: false
   rating: 3
+related_books:
+  - book: samuel-beckett/waiting-for-godot
+    text: For less depressing nihilism, Waiting for Godot is absurdist in a nice way.
+  - book: albert-camus/the-plague
+    text: If you really need existentialist books, look no further.
 ---

 I don't do well with Kafka, and this one was no exception.
 I'm not debating the quality or skill of execution, it's just